TABLE OF CONTENTS

 As we age, our cognitive functions decline due to a reduction in cerebral blood flow (Bond et al. 2013; Spilt et al. 2005; Bondonno et al. 2014).
 This deterioration in one’s cognitive abilities has been implicated in many neurological conditions such as brain damage, clinical dementia and Alzheimer’s disease (De la Torree & Stefano, 2000; Poels et al. 2008).

 Impaired nitric acid has been denoted as a risk factor in the development of cerebral hypoperfusion.
-As such, over an extended period, this can lead to the degeneration of neurol activity, for example, cellular communication as well as cognitive decline deficits (Spilt et al, 2005; Bondonno et al. 2014; De la Torre & Stefano, 2000).
+As such, over an extended period, this can lead to the degeneration of neural activity, for example, cellular communication as well as cognitive decline deficits (Spilt et al, 2005; Bondonno et al. 2014; De la Torre & Stefano, 2000).
 Cerebral hypoperfusion is a decrease in blood pressure or cardiac output which can cause brain injuries (Sciencedirect.com).

 The main contributor to beetroot cognitive abilities is due in part to its dietary nitrate properties which have been professed to have the ability to improve cerebrovascular blood flow and thus challenge cognitive impairment (Clifford et al. 2015).
 This argument was supported in a study conducted by Presley et al. (2011).
 The study aimed to measure cerebral perfusion in adults, seventy-five (75) years and older.
 The participants were fed a high nitrate diet (12 mmol) which included beetroot juice for twenty-four (24 hours).
 The result showed that the high nitrate diet stimulated a significant increase in frontal cortex perfusion.